 We reviewed a men's size medium Pluma and found that while it offered plenty of coverage, compared to the other medium's that we reviewed the sleeves and the hem were slightly short, leading to a bit of undergarment exposure when ice climbing with our hands above our head.
 The hood design we found to be better than in past versions of Patagonia jackets that we have reviewed that only used one pull-cord for adjustment; this one has a standard three.
 However, the brim of the hood is not wire-rimmed, like the one found on the Outdoor Research Interstellar, and is not quite wide enough to completely funnel water out of the face in a heavy downpour.

-Our size medium jacket weighed in at 14.2 ounces, impressively light considering that this jacket was not stripped of all features and included pit zips for ventilation, unlike the OR Interstellar or Arc'teryx Alpha FL.
+Our size large jacket weighed in at 15.1 ounces, impressively light considering that this jacket was not stripped of all features and included pit zips for ventilation, unlike the OR Interstellar or Arc'teryx Alpha FL.
 While not the absolute lightest, this jacket's weight doesn't give anyone an excuse for not bringing it along, no matter what the adventure.

 Mobility and Fit

 Our head tester is 6'0" tall and around 160 lbs.
 He has pretty broad shoulders but a skinny torso, and for this review, we purchased a size medium.
-We are happy we did, as Patagonia larges are often far too baggy and spacious for our frame, but noticed that this medium was a bit smaller than the Mountain Hardwear CloudSeeker.
-On the other hand, it was not nearly so small as the medium Marmot Speed Light that we tested.
+We are happy we did, as Patagonia larges are often far too baggy and spacious for his frame, but noticed that this medium was a bit smaller than the Mountain Hardwear CloudSeeker.

 Venting and Breathability

 While conducting our stationary bike breathability tests, it felt relatively hot and sweaty, up there with similarly constructed Alpha FL and Arc'teryx Beta AR.
-It was noticeably less comfortable while working up a sweat than the air permeable shells we tested, like the Outdoor Research Axiom that uses a Gore-Tex Active membrane.
+It was noticeably less comfortable while working up a sweat than jackets that use Gore-Tex Active membrane.
 It has dual pit zips that provide some ventilation relief but lacks mesh-lined pockets or a two-way front zipper that would have aided this process.
-We gave it 6 out of 10 points.

 The feature set is the strongest aspect of the Patagonia Pluma, utilizing the best Cohaesive buckles available with pull-cords in ideal locations.
 All five pull-cord buckles are Cohaesive, which we find to be the easiest to manipulate for release, especially with gloves on.
 We also love how the two side-of-the-face pull cords live on the outside of the collar, easy to pull while completely bundled up, and the two hem pull cords live within the handwarmer pockets and don't leave loops of cord hanging where they can snag or be tripped on.